 The Italian trio of Lorenzo De Bartolomeis, Gabriele Diamanti and Filipo Poli combined their backgrounds in building, landscape and graphic design to create this multitasking irrigation device.
 It determines the amount of water your garden needs, based on air and soil humidity measurements, and type and quantity of vegetable.
 Rugiada also releases water in three different ways, depending on plant needs: nebulizing spray, drip or rotating sprinkler.
 Keep an eye out for Parrot Flower Power, a similar irrigation device with a wireless sensor, which is set for release some time this year.

 This website answers the question on every new gardener’s lips: where do I begin?
 Simply input your zip code, and Sprout Robot will craft an easy-to-follow gardening plan based on your location and climate.
 Get seeds in the mail just in time for planting season, or opt to receive seasonal reminder emails to keep your garden on track.

 For just 99 cents, this mobile growing guide covers an impressive range of gardening questions and concerns.
 From seed type, to germination and harvest time, to general planting suggestions, such as soil depth and plant spacing, Garden App is an uncomplicated yet thoroughly helpful resource.

 On the Horizon

-Currently in the crowdfunding stage on Kickstarter, Infogram is based on the principle that photosynthesizing plants absorb most visible light (less green than red and blue, which is why they appear green to us) but reflect near-infrared.
+Currently in the crowdfunding stage on Kickstarter, Infragram is based on the principle that photosynthesizing plants absorb most visible light (less green than red and blue, which is why they appear green to us) but reflect near-infrared.
 Snapping a photo with Infragram results in two separate images–one with infrared, another with regular light–and a “false-color” composite where bright spots indicate lots of photosynthesis.